industrial-edge/slmp-connector-getting-started/docs/Usage.md

 - open the IED web interface
 - open the app IIH Essentials
 - go to tab 'Connectors' and select 'SLMP Connector'
-- select the edit button and enter the user name and the password for the Databus user ('edge'/'edge')
+- select the edit button and activate the connector
 - activate the adapter and save

 ![DataServiceAdapter](/docs/graphics/DataService_Adapter.png)